lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ##Field Identifier

 In the process of compression, the headers of the original packet are first parsed to create a list of fields.
-This list of fields is matched against the rules to find the appropriate one and apply compression.
-The link between the list given by the parsed fields and the rules is done through a field ID.  {{RFC8724}}  do not state how the field ID value can be constructed.
+This list of fields is matched against the rules to find the appropriate rule and apply compression.  {{RFC8724}}  do not state how the field ID value can be constructed.
 In examples, identification is done through a string indexed by the protocol name (e.g. IPv6.version, CoAP.version,...).

 The current YANG Data Model includes fields definitions found in {{RFC8724}}, {{RFC8824}}, and {{I-D.barthel-lpwan-oam-schc}}.